Announcing Best Life’s Energy Accelerator Program! Learn More

 How do I treat gut dysbiosis?

-Remember that good bacteria are necessary and good for us.
-Without them, our gut, brain, and many other parts of our body would not function optimally.
+Remember that good bacteria are necessary and reasonable for us.
+Without them, our gut, brain, and many other body parts would not function optimally.
 A good balance of bacteria is called symbiosis (the opposite of dysbiosis), a mutually beneficial relationship between you and the gut bacteria.

-Fun fact #3: 70% of the immune system is housed in our gut.
+Fun fact #3: 70% of the immune system is in our gut.

 Related Posts